 GEO 745.
 GEOGRAPHY OF THE UNITED STATES.
-Study of physical and human diversity, economic resources and activities, historic settlement patterns, and cultural landscapes of the U.S. 3
+Study of physical and human diversity, economic

-GEO 746.
+- GEO 746.
 GEOGRAPHY OF LATIN AMERICA.
 Interrelated physical, social-cultural, economic, political, and historical characteristics of Latin America and its sub-regions.
-3

-GEO 747.
+3 - GEO 747.
 GEOGRAPHY OF EUROPE.
 A regional overview of the major contemporary and historical geographic aspects of the continent of Europe.
 Includes the internal spatial dimensions of European reality as well as the geographic role of Europe in the world.
 Covers Western Europe, Eastern Europe, and the Former Soviet Republics west of the Urals (including Russia-in-Europe).
 3